Fairblock/docs/docs/welcome/quickstart/stylus_apps.md

 - Bids are then revealed using the Decryption process from Fairblock.
 - The winning bid is announced.

 For the sake of the tutorial, typical smart contract aspects such as transference of ERC20s, ETH, or other tokens are not focused on within the smart contract.
-There are common patterns for the transference of funds. **The key thing to notice within these solidity files is that conditional encryption and decryption can be used easily within a solidity smart contract by leveraging Fairblock v1 technologies.**
+There are common patterns for the transference of funds. **The key thing to notice within these solidity files is that conditional encryption and decryption can be used easily within a solidity smart contract by leveraging Fairblock v1.**

 All a developer really needs to do to start developing an auction contract that actually transfers values is follow typical smart contract patterns and take the decrypted bid amounts once the auction is over to carry out respective transactions.